 Our Company owns a flat at House of Hirananadani, No. 5/63, Old Mahabalipuram Road, Egattur Village, Opp.
 Siruseri IT Park, Chennai - 600 130, in the State of Tamil Nadu and other properties in the state of Kerala.

-We have a centralised Estate Department at Thiruvananthapuram under Chief Development Manager (Mr. Rajendran) who has been with us, since inception.
+We have a centralised Estate Department at Thiruvananthapuram under the supervision of a Chief Development Manager.

 Intellectual Property